SharedCode/sop/README.md

 }
 ```

 Above is an example how to upload using a single thread of execution.
-Of course, since Golang support highly concurrent programming, you can instead write a Micro Service that has endpoint for upload and allows client to submit data files in similar fashion above, but now, you can put this Micro Service in a load balancer, and wala, suddenly, you can support a cluster of services that can do parallel uploads of big data files.
+Of course, since Golang supports highly concurrent programming, you can instead write a Micro Service that has endpoint for upload and allows client to submit data files in similar fashion above, but now, you can put this Micro Service in a load balancer, and wala, suddenly, you can support a cluster of services that can do parallel uploads of big data files.
 Secured and surpassing anything on the market!
 Micro Service endpoint can be secured using OAuth and thus, the setup now can surpass whatever most scaleable "objects system" in the market, may compare or surpass(depends on your design/implementation) even the biggest AWS S3 one can afford.

-And all "richly searchable", "partially updateable" with better readable code, great concurrency model/control under your fingertips, like using Go channels and Go routines.
+And all "ACID transaction" guarded, "richly searchable", "partially updateable" with better readable code, great concurrency model/control under your fingertips, like using Go channels and Go routines.

 ## Tid Bits